Kriptikz/evore/ai/plan.md

 > Priority: **HIGH** - Live monitoring dashboard

 ### Overview
-Ratatui-based terminal UI for real-time monitoring of rounds, deployments, and bot status.
+Ratatui-based terminal UI for real-time **monitoring** of rounds, deployments, and bot status.

+**Important:** TUI is monitoring-only.
+Bots deploy automatically based on config file parameters.
+TUI does not control deployments - it displays real-time state from shared services.

 ### Layout Design